saulgray/developer-documentation/source/includes/guides/_demand.md

 Surveys objects are the basis for a project or demographic segment you are seeking.
 Here are the key steps to creating a survey in Fulcrum.
 #### 1. Determine the [fair market price](#feasibility) of the target demographic.

+<aside class="notice">As prices are final at the time of transaction, it is a good idea to implement additional safeguards to prevent accidentally setting an excessively high price.</aside>
 The Feasibility resource returns pricing data from the Fulcrum Pricing Index (FPI), which represents fair market price for a target given the surveys specs, qualifications, quotas, and time in field.
 Integrators with consumer users often take the response from this call and add a margin before returning it to the end user (i.e. `FPI Price * 1.3 = Price`)

 #### 2. Make the call to [create a survey](#post-create-a-survey) object.